 My work is influenced by our 15-year involvement in Iraq and Afghanistan.
 Works prior to 2010, explored, from a more personal perspective, the themes of distance and loss as they related to American deployments to these theaters of war.

-Most recently, materiality and in contrast, performance have become more important tome.
+Most recently, materiality and in contrast, performance have taken center stage.
 Works since 2014 are made of surplus military trip wire produced for the Vietnam War.
-Gun powder is deployed in my two dimensionl works of late.
+Gun powder is deployed in my two dimensional works of late.
 My hand intervenes and mingles amongst these materials of violence, and transforms them.
 They do not retain their primary purpose and have been rendered impotent.
-My work in some repects have become more interactive as my most extensive projects have taken place in public and include conversations regarding war and loss.
+In 2016, my work become more interactive as my most extensive projects have taken place in public and include conversations regarding war and its costs both human and economic loss during the U.S. political convention weeks.
 The works are accompanied with video and sometimes written documentation.

 As work continues, I am turning more towards two-dimensional work with edge and mixing of materials with paint.